moleculerjs/database/docs/README.md

 ```

 # Multi-tenancy
 The service supports many multi-tenancy methods.
-But every method has different configuration.
+But each method has a different configuration.
-For every method it's mandatory that you store the tenant ID in the `ctx.meta`.
+For each method it's mandatory that you store the tenant ID in the `ctx.meta`.
 The best practice is to resolve the logged in user in the API gateway `authenticate` or `authorize` method and set the resolved user into the `ctx.meta.user`.

 ## Record-based tenancy
 This mode uses the same database server, same database and same collection/table.
 But there is a tenant ID field in the collection/table for filtering.